Foreign relations of the Mughal Empire: Uzbeks

 According to historian Satish Chandra, both the Mughals and Uzbegs reached to an informal agreement, according to which Mughal gave up their claims in Balkh and Badkhshan while Uzbegs left Kabul and Qandhar for Mughals.
+In 1595, when Abdullah Khan Uzbeg captured Balkh and Badkhshan, the area ruled by Timurids till 1585, Akbar was forced to capture Qandhar in 1595 to make a defensible frontier against the Uzbegs.
+The relationship between Mughals and Persians remained cordial since then and embassies were frequently exchanged between the two until the reign of Jahangir came.
 Akbar, with the capture of Qandhar in 1595 was able to set up scientific frontier along the Hindukush.
-But, Akbar remained at Lahore till 1598, and left for Agra only after the death of Abdullah Khan.
+But, Akbar remained at Lahore until 1598, and left for Agra only after the death of Abdullah Khan.